 The classic advertising formula is AIDA: Attention, Interest, Desire, and Action.
 Follow the formula, harvest massive sales.
 Theoretically.

 The premise is simple.
 Hearing about something new from one source is not nearly as attention inducing as hearing about it from multiple sources and channels.
-If you hear about that new movie from one friend, thats “may” get your interest.
-But hearing about the new movie from three friends, reading a review, watching a film critic do a movie critique, and seeing bill board advertising for the premiere may more persuasively compel you to actually part with your money and go to the theatre.
+If you hear about that new movie from one friend, that “may” get your interest.
+But hearing about the new movie from three friends, reading a review, watching a film critic do a movie critique, and seeing billboard advertising for the premiere may more persuasively compel you to actually part with your money and go to the theatre.

 Now, AMPLIFY the MESSAGE even further by having each CHANNEL INCREASE the FREQUENCY of the MESSAGE over TIME.